Biomarker-Development-at-INM7/JTrack-Documents/docs/source/EMA.rst

 |

-This app needs to access the camera for scanning Qr-code.
-Thereby, accept the permission according to the following image.
+This app needs to access the camera to scan a QR code.
+Therefore, accept the permission prompt as shown below.

 |